sonqo/ntua-ypsilon/README.md

 ## NTUA - Electrical and Computer Engineering - Ypsilon Flow

-This repository contains my personal academic projects while following the Computer Systems flow at the National Technical University of Athens.
+Personal academic projects from the Computer Systems flow at the National Technical University of Athens.

 ### 1. Microprocessors
 Basic AVR programming.\